Big Data and Business Intelligence – What’s the Difference?

 Modern businesses are keen on leveraging any insights that could help them get ahead of their competition.
 As a result, it’s no surprise that data analytics tools and technologies are rapidly gaining popularity among all types of companies.
 Business Intelligence is one such advancement that more and more companies are embracing as a must-have business software system – but where does Big Data come in?
-On top of that, what key technology do you need to not only compile, but analyze your important business data?
+On top of that, what key technology do you need to not only compile but analyze your important business data?

 It’s a common misconception that Big Data and Business Intelligence are one and the same, or that either can be used to retrieve the statistics you need to drive growth in your organization.
-While there is some overlap between these technologies, it’s important to understand the differences in Big Data and Business Intelligence so you can determine exactly how to put your data to work for you in your business.
+While there is some overlap between these technologies, it’s important to understand the differences between Big Data and Business Intelligence so you can determine exactly how to put your data to work for you in your business.

 1. Big data is generic.
 Business Intelligence is far more specific.

 Big Data merely refers to every bit of data captured and stored in a repository (which is later scrutinized solely based on what is available).
 As the name implies, big data is a massive amount of data and not all of it is relevant.
 Business Intelligence, on the other hand, refers to specific subsets of data that are relevant to a purpose or a specific query.
 Business intelligence thus gives you the capability to connect multiple data sources to a centralized system, for addressing key organizational concerns.